Azure/bicep-types-az/generated/mediaservices/microsoft.media/2018-03-30-preview/types.md

 * **compressedDigitalAudioOpl**: int: Specifies the output protection level for compressed digital audio.
 * **compressedDigitalVideoOpl**: int: Specifies the output protection level for compressed digital video.
 * **digitalVideoOnlyContentRestriction**: bool (Required): Enables the Image Constraint For Analog Component Video Restriction in the license.
-* **explicitAnalogTelevisionOutputRestriction**: [ContentKeyPolicyPlayReadyExplicitAnalogTelevisionRestriction](#contentkeypolicyplayreadyexplicitanalogtelevisionrestriction): Configures the Explicit Analog Television Output Restriction control bits.
-For further details see the PlayReady Compliance Rules.
+* **explicitAnalogTelevisionOutputRestriction**: [ContentKeyPolicyPlayReadyExplicitAnalogTelevisionRestriction](#contentkeypolicyplayreadyexplicitanalogtelevisionrestriction): Configures the Explicit Analog Television Output Restriction in the license.
+Configuration data must be between 0 and 3 inclusive.
 * **firstPlayExpiration**: string: The amount of time that the license is valid after the license is first used to play content.
 * **imageConstraintForAnalogComponentVideoRestriction**: bool (Required): Enables the Image Constraint For Analog Component Video Restriction in the license.
 * **imageConstraintForAnalogComputerMonitorRestriction**: bool (Required): Enables the Image Constraint For Analog Component Video Restriction in the license.